fingerskier/react-engine/README.md

 Build and run: each entity is a **"box"**.
 Every time you click on the screen, the first entity will move to the clicked coordinate.

+## Futherance

+You can go much further than this. e.g. You can use a custom renderer to integreate with three.js e.g. Using `onEvent` you may integrate a sound player, reading `dispatch`ed events e.g. Add HTML children withn the `Engine` to incorporate a HUD. e.e.
+Multiple `Engine` components for serially awesome experiences.

 ## Engine Properties